stouffer/EvoGeoModules/manuscript/manuscript.md

 timescales, most attempts to understand how they cascade up to the levels of diversity of both species and interactions found within empirical communities have been inconclusive [@hemb14].
-This suggests that these well-describe mechanisms do not confer a lot of predictive power when examined at larger scales of organization that the pairwise interaction.
+This suggests that these well-describe mechanisms may not confer substantial predictive power when examined at scales of organization larger than the pairwise interaction.

 Historically, the evidence for shared evolutionary history in taxonomically diverse communities relied on the quantification of the degree of matching